-&lt;sup>6 For the TREC benchmark even the number of falsenegatives decreases.
+6 For the TREC benchmark even the number of falsenegatives decreases.
 This is because when segmenting into contexts the document parser pre-processes Wikipedia lists by appending each list item to the preceding sentence.
 These are the only types of contexts that cross sentence boundaries and a rare exception.
-For the Wikipedia list benchmark we verified that this technique does not include results from the lists from which we created the ground truth.
+For the Wikipedia list benchmark we verified that this technique did not cause any results that are in the lists from which we created the ground truth.